saprmarks/dictionary_learning/README.md

 ```
 Some technical notes our training infrastructure and supported features:
 * Training uses the `ConstrainedAdam` optimizer defined in `training.py`.
 This is a variant of Adam which supports constraining the `AutoEncoder`'s decoder weights to be norm 1.
-* Neuron resampling: if a `resample_steps` argument is passed to `trainSAE`, then dead neurons will periodically be resampled according to the procedure specified [here](https://transformer-circuits.pub/2023/monosemantic-features/index.html#appendix-autoencoder-resampling).
+* Neuron resampling: if a `resample_steps` argument is passed to the Trainer, then dead neurons will periodically be resampled according to the procedure specified [here](https://transformer-circuits.pub/2023/monosemantic-features/index.html#appendix-autoencoder-resampling).
-* Learning rate warmup: if a `warmup_steps` argument is passed to `trainSAE`, then a linear LR warmup is used at the start of training and, if doing neuron resampling, also after every time neurons are resampled.
+* Learning rate warmup: if a `warmup_steps` argument is passed to the Trainer, then a linear LR warmup is used at the start of training and, if doing neuron resampling, also after every time neurons are resampled.
+* Sparsity penalty warmup: if a `sparsity_warmup_steps` is passed to the Trainer, then a linear warmup is applied to the sparsity penalty at the start of training.
+* Learning rate decay: if a `decay_start` is passed to the Trainer, then a linear LR decay is used from `decay_start` to the end of training.
+* If `normalize_activations` is True and passed to `trainSAE`, then the activations will be normalized to have unit mean squared norm.
+The autoencoders weights will be scaled before saving, so the activations don't need to be scaled during inference.
+This is very helpful for hyperparameter transfer between different layers and models.

 If `submodule` is a model component where the activations are tuples (e.g. this is common when working with residual stream activations), then the buffer yields the first coordinate of the tuple.